-- If the undergraduate thesis has already been approved, the student is the copyright holder and, to an extent, also the publisher. - The publication must contain a statement to the effect that data were collected as part of an undergraduate thesis. - Include the degree candidate as a co-author: identical passages of text must be avoided as far as possible, which should not be a major problem due to format requirements; usually, other outcomes are also included in the publication.
+- If the undergraduate thesis has already been approved, the student is the copyright holder and, to an extent, also the publisher. - The publication must contain a statement to the effect that data were collected as part of an undergraduate thesis. - Include the degree candidate as a co-author: identical passages of text must be avoided as far as possible, which should not be a major problem in terms of format requirements because other findings are usually also included in the publication.
 Since in this case the copyright was originally held by the student, in case of publication the student transfers copyright to the publisher.